 Ask a selection of pastry- loving Londoners where to get a decent pie and chances are The Windmill will come up more than once.
 Now with a new landlord (The Guinea's Oisin Rogers) and a revamped upstairs dining room there's a choice of three pies on offer - all hand-raised suet - chicken and bacon, steak and kidney or mushroom and truffle.

 254 Hackney Rd, London E2 7SJ

 Head to Hackney's The Marksman and the one thing that's guaranteed to be on the menu all year round is a pie.
 Every pie is for two people and recent pies have included "braised lamb shoulder, wild fennel & green onion" and "chicken and girolles".

 26-29 Dean Street, London, W1D 3LL

 Now that it's autumn, every day is pie day at Quo Vadis where Jeremy Lee's beautifully drawn menus feature a pie of the day - paired with mash.
 The first one to look out for is Chicken leek and tarragon with much mustard.

 88-94 Farringdon Rd, Clerkenwell, London EC1R 3EA

 Having undertaken extensive tastings around town, there are some cracklingly good pork pies in London right now.
 However, we feel we can definitively state that the best pork pie to be had in this city is being made at The Quality Chop House in Farringdon.
-Pick it up at their chop on Farringdon Road - whenever we visit we never come away with less than four of them...
+Pick it up at their shop on Farringdon Road - whenever we visit we never come away with less than four of them...

 5 Regent St, London NW10 5LG